algolia/instantsearch/docs/src/advanced/vue-router-url-sync.md

 Every time the 'search' named route matches, it will extract the `q` url query parameter and pass it as a property down to the `Search` component.

-**info:** You can read more about how to pass properties to your components in the official [Vue router documentation](https://router.vuejs.org/en/essentials/passing-props.html).
+**Info:** You can read more about how to pass properties to your components in the official [Vue router documentation](https://router.vuejs.org/en/essentials/passing-props.html).

 In the `Search.vue` file, we can see that we actually accept this prop coming in from the router: